Volcanoes National Park, Rwanda: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and J. Take care to choose the necessary type.
-Most adapters for sale now are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
+A plug adapter that supports outlet types C and J. Take care to pick the right kind.
+The majority of adapters currently being sold are just plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
 This one should work in most countries.

 A portable power bank, like this one